rahulyhg/webrtc-2/README.md

 - Apache: https://httpd.apache.org/
 - Swagger: http://editor.swagger.io/

-- Composer + symfony vendor packages used in the project: https://getcomposer.org/
+- Composer + symfony vendor packages used in the project, see in composer.json file and: https://getcomposer.org/

 ## License